astax-t/gitlab-notbot/README.md

 [Cross Compiling guide](http://golangcookbook.com/chapters/running/cross-compiling/)
 if you need to build the binary for a different platform.

+Alternatively, download pre-built binaries from github releases in this project.

 ## Configuration
 The service uses environment variables and/or `.env` file for configuration.
 Take a look at the example file `.env-example` for the list of available variables.
 You